nposdalj/antarctic-odontocete-habitat/README.md

 ## Overview
 Habitat modeling code for odontocete detections at three HARP sites off the Antarctic Peninsula (near the South Shetland Islands) from 2014 to 2016.
 Detected odontocetes include sperm whales, killer whales, long-finned pilot whales, southern bottlenose whales (BW29), and Gray's and strap-toothed whales (BW37 and BW58).
 Detected baleen whales will be habitat modeled separately.
+Models used are generalized additive models (GAMs).

 ## Procedure
 ### Step 1: Create timeseries of species detections.
 Loaded detections (with start and end times) are in three files in the "Data" folder titled Antarc_SITECODE_01_Odontocetes.csv.
 Use TimeseriesPlots.R to create a site-by-site, species-by-species timeseries of detections.
 Options include total hours of clicks detected per day and number of days with binary daily presence per week.
+Save all site detections to Antarc_Odontocetes.csv

 ### Step 2: Load environmental data and create timeseries.
 #### First, find data sources.